amoin512/project-python-todo-cli/README.md

 3. **Create a GKE Cluster**

-You can create a GKE cluster using the following command:
+Create a GKE cluster using the following command:

 ```
 gcloud container clusters create CLUSTER_NAME \